RFRodrigues/forex-app/README.md

 `OnGet` - Set the default values when it is the first time it loads the page.<br><br>
 `OnPost` - Pretty much the same as the Get method, but it is used to get the data when the submit is called.
 Received values are used to call the API with the new values.<br><br>
 `MakeApiCallAsync` - Receives the currencyFrom and currencyTo to call the API with that values, after a successfull response, it sets the received data to show on the view.

+<a id="tests"></a>
+## Tests

+To run the tests for the app, right-click in the forex-app-tests solution and "execute tests".<br>

+### Login

+- `EmptyFieldsLoginTest` - Tests login with all the fields empty;
+- `InvalidLoginTest` - Tests login with invalid data;
+- `ValidLoginTest` - Tests login with valid data;
+- `SuccessfullLoginTest` - Tests login with valid data and checks if redirects to /home page;

+### Home

+Tests here doesn't make too much sense because i receive information and set it on the viewData(and i don't know why i can't access it in tests).
+In that case, i wrote a test that covers most of the cases but skipped to avoid failing tests.

+- `OnGetTestAsync` - This test was supposed to call the API and set the default values for the currencies and check viewData to make sure view has access to that data;